ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-velocity-smoother.md

 | `bool` | false   |

 Description
-:   Whether or not to adjust other components of velocity proportionally to a component’s required changes due to acceleration limits.
+:   Whether or not to adjust other components of velocity proportionally to a component's required changes due to acceleration limits.
 This will try to adjust all components to follow the same direction, but still enforces acceleration limits to guarantee compliance, even if it means deviating off commanded trajectory slightly.

 ### **`feedback`**